Poovaranthode: History

 Poovaranthode is an immigrant village.
-The ancestors were migrants from Thiruvithamkoor.
+The ancestors were migrants from Travancore.
 Immigration was started from Kottayam, Pala and Thodupuzha.
 Malabar was under the Madras Presidency in independent India.
-Due to the large population of Central Thiruvithamkoor during the 20th century but the extent of the agricultural land remained unchanged, many migrated to Malabar as a result of cultivation.
+Due to the large population of Central Travancore during the 20th century but the extent of the agricultural land remained unchanged, many migrated to Malabar as a result of cultivation.
 Most of the immigrants were Syrian Christians.